amgoncalves/sassy-twitter/README.md

 ```$ bundle install```

-Make sure MongoDB is running (refer to the previous section).
+Make sure MongoDB is running according to the instructions given in **MongoDB Setup**.
 To launch the app, run the following command in the project's root directory:

 ```$ ruby app.rb```